amirrezaask/kv_store.zig/README.md

 # faramoosh.zig
-Simple key value store written in Zig, which works with TCP.
+Simple key value store written in Zig, which works with TCP. faramoosh in farsi means ‍forgotten.

 ## Commands
 ```